cartertinney/iot-operations-sdks/dotnet/samples/PassiveReplicationSample/readme.md

 where the passive-replication-deployment pod's name matches the name of the current leader.

-Once that pod is deleted, kubernetes will automatically re-create a new pod (to make sure that the currently deployed count matches the replica count set in [deploy.yaml](./deploy.yaml)), but this disruption will provide enough time for a new leader to be elected.
+Once that pod is deleted, Kubernetes will automatically re-create a new pod (to make sure that the currently deployed count matches the replica count set in [deploy.yaml](./deploy.yaml)), but this disruption will provide enough time for a new leader to be elected.